dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 4. In this project  I will use historical data set of Bank to interpret credit default risk.This is Customer Transaction and Demographic related data , It holds Risky and Not Risky customer for specific banking products.
 This is an Imbalanced datasets because there is a severe skew in the class distribution, such as 1:100 or 1:1000 examples in the minority class(User will Default) to the majority class(User will not default)
 5. Linear Regression predicts output for  a given input  but the cost function is used to measure how far the predicted values are from the actual values so the code will show how cost function improves performance metrics of Logistic regression and impact of using cost function on different other ML models(whether it works or not)
 # How I worked on this project
-1. I started with dataset download from IEEE,Kaggle etc sources followed by intensive data cleaning to remove unwanted features, duplicates, treating null values etc
+1. I started with dataset download from IEEE,Kaggle etc sources followed by intensive data cleaning to remove unwanted features, duplicates, treating null values etc.Refer to python notebook data-preparation-credit-risk
 2. Imbalance dataset is a dataset where one category is disproportionately more present than the other .The results for using an imbalance dataset in an ML model could be disastrous.
 For example, in a credit risk model, the algorithm might incorrectly predict a "low-risk loan" when it’s actually “high risk”.
 Similarly, a medical model might diagnose a diabetic patient as “healthy” when they are, in fact, diabetic.
 3. In this project  I will use historical data set of Bank to interpret credit default risk..This is Customer Transaction and Demographic related data , It holds Risky and Not Risky customer for specific banking products.
 This is an Imbalanced datasets because there is a severe skew in the class distribution, such as 1:100 or 1:1000 examples in the minority class(User will Default) to the majority class(User will not default)
 4. Credit Default Risk gets predicted by using any type of classification based ML Algorithm.Classification is a supervised machine learning method where the model tries to predict the correct label of a given input data.
 In classification, the model is fully trained using the training data, and then it is evaluated on test data before being used to perform prediction on new unseen data.